Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    gaintable=['caltables/selfcal_2.pcal']
    go

 Typically, 4 such rounds needs to be done.
 After this, we do an apcal (amplitude and phase cal) with the same spw parameters and then final tclean.
+Hence, you will, at this point, have four phase-only gain solution tables applied to the ms file.
 Make sure to enter the latest selfcal image name and caltables properly.

 .. code-block::